Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

-The long range property of $P^{(d)}$ is similar to the one of the EPR correlation.
-The coherence length $ l_{c} = \frac{c\hbar E }{m^2c^4}$ for the neutrino, the mass is the order meV and the energy is the order MeV, can become huge of order $10^5$ km for $p\geq 1$ MeV for instance.
-In previous papers \cite{ishikawa-tobita-PTEP,ishikawa-tobita-ann,ishikawa-tajima-tobita} it was shown that an angular frequency of the interference term of two nearby masses are determined by the difference $\frac{\delta m^2c^2}{p}$.
-For the mass range of meV, and the momentum of MeV, this length satisfied $l_{ph} \gg R_{mag} $ and the system is governed by the topological interaction Eq.$(\ref{chern-simon})$.
+The long-range property of $P^{(d)}$ is similar to that of the EPR correlation.
+The coherence length $ l_{c} = \frac{c\hbar E }{m^2c^4}$ for the neutrino, the mass is of meV and the energy is of order MeV, can become of order $10^5$ km for $p\geq 1$ MeV.
+In previous papers \cite{ishikawa-tobita-PTEP,ishikawa-tobita-ann,ishikawa-tajima-tobita}, it was shown that an angular frequency of the interference term of two nearby masses is determined by the difference $\frac{\delta m^2c^2}{p}$.
+For the mass range of meV and momentum of MeV, this length satisfied $l_{ph} \gg R_{B} $ and the system is governed by the topological interaction Eq. $(\ref{chern-simon})$.